SmileAPI/smile-openapi/docs/english/Chapter-5.md

 ```

 #### Task Started
-Payload when data sync of an account is started.
+Sent when the data sync process for a user's account is started.
 ``` json
 {
   "id": "123abc456def789abc123def456abc78",